-As parents, we must be mindful of the behavior we model and that we set the tone (and stock the pantry) for balance.
+As parents, we must be mindful of the behaviour we model and that we set the tone (and stock the pantry) for balance.
 If you’re not already, educate yourself on the nourishing qualities of different ingredients and feel good about their inclusion in your diet.

 Avoid fad diets.

 There’s always a new fad diet being touted as a revolutionary way of eating that people are tempted to try.
 One of the problems with eating programs like the Five-Two, Paleo or no sugar diets is they exclude food groups that children need for their development unless they have medical conditions, allergies or other special needs.

 If you are trialling a fad diet, chances are you are leaving out certain ingredients that often provide necessary nutrients in children’s diets.
 It’s also important to role model structure and skipping meals on a fast diet can send the wrong signals to children, who always benefit from eating meals.

 Watch what you say about food.

 Be careful with your words – don’t vilify certain foods.
 Speak positively about what you are eating; focus on what it can do for our bodies, rather than making it out to be something that can cause a reaction or something horrible to taste.

 Be aware of how you talk about weight.

 When a child hears their parent talking about their own need to lose (or put on) weight, it can lead to the child questioning the adequacy of their body.
 Instead of focusing on changing your appearance through strict, gruelling regimes, switch the focus and talk about how better nutrition can make you healthier.

 And if your child catches you looking in the mirror, instead of lamenting how big your thighs are or how tight your jeans feel… turn it around and say something positive, such as, “Wow, mum’s got strong legs”.